-- 10.45 Appendix D of Circular 06/2004 draws attention to S146(2) of the 1980 Act which encourages UDCs, so far as practicable, to assist businesses whose property has been acquired to relocate to land owned by the UDC.
+- 10.45 Appendix D of Circular 06/2004 draws attention to \$146(2) of the 1980 Act which encourages UDCs, so far as practicable, to assist businesses whose property has been acquired to relocate to land owned by the UDC.
 It states that a UDC will be expected to indicate how it proposes to assist such users.
-[4,8] - 10.46 At the Inquiry the Corporation put forward a list of potential relocation sites.
-Of these, Kuehne and Nagel (site 3), Hindmans Way (East) (site 4), Carlsberg Tetley (site 13) and Armada Way (site 10) are unsuitable in that they are clearly too small for Trad's requirements.
-In addition, Kuehne and Nagel Is only available on a short lease and Armada Way is un-surfaced, thus not currently available for occupation, and furthermore would have a break clause after only 2 years.
+[4.8] - 10.46 At the Inquiry the Corporation put forward a list of potential relocation sites 129.
+Of these, Kuehne and Nagel (site 3), Hindmans Way (East) (site 4), Carlsberg Tetley (site 13) and Armada Way (site 10) are unsultable in that they are clearly too small for Trad's requirements.
+In addition, Kuehne and Nagel is only available on a short lease and Armada Way is un-surfaced, thus not currently available for occupation, and furthermore would have a break clause after only 2 years.
 The AXA site (site 5) is only available for 2 to 5 years.
 The Corporation accepted that relocation to this site would result in Trad requiring a double move.
-In my view a double move would impose a high degree of uncertainty on Trad and could not be regarded as a reasonable relocation solution.
-[4.10, 4.13]
+In my view a double move would impose a high degree of

-See the table at 4.10.
+129 See the table at 4.10.
 Sites numbered 1 and 2 on the schedule are existing Trad premises.
 Sites 7, 11 and 12 are no longer relied on by the Corporation.